zadium/StargateRingTP.ossl/README.md

 Easty, rez it , change the description, after rezzing all rings, click `Refresh` in menu, enjoy.
 You need refresh button only at then end of setup, or after renaming it in description.
+If you like, put GateSound sound file in Gate prim for starting, and put RingSound file in Ring object inside the gate, or it use default sounds

 ### Buildup ###